Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 03.32.14 UTC
+- WIB: Kamis, 1 Januari 2026 04.27.51 UTC
-- WITA: Kamis, 1 Januari 2026 04.32.14 UTC
+- WITA: Kamis, 1 Januari 2026 05.27.51 UTC
-- WIT: Kamis, 1 Januari 2026 05.32.14 UTC
+- WIT: Kamis, 1 Januari 2026 06.27.51 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology